 I didn’t even know I was going back to Borneo.
 My itinerary said Tanjung Puting and something about orangutans.
-I didn’t put two and two together – wild orangutans can only be found on Borneo and Sumatra today.
-You should have seen my face when I realized – back to Borneo!
+I didn’t put two and two together – there are only Bornean orangutans and Sumatran orangutans left in the wild today.
+You should have seen my face when I realized what this meant – back to Borneo!

-The nitty gritty & practical of finding orangutans in Borneo:
+The nitty gritty & practical of orangutans tours in Borneo:

-*Flights from Jakarta take about an hour with Kalstar or Garuda to Pangkalan Bun, Kalimantan Tengah.
+*Where to see orangutans in Borneo?
+Flights from Jakarta take about an hour with Kalstar or Garuda to Pangkalan Bun, Kalimantan Tengah the Borneo airport.

 *Take lots of mosquito repellant, some clothes that can get dirty and comfortable trekking shoes.
 You can refill your water bottle on the boat, mattresses, mosquito nets, pillows and blankets for sleeping are provided.

 *If you are very precious, you can even take a shower on board, but honestly, none of us bothered.
 It didn’t seem worth the effort – hello bucket-shower over the toilet! – and we preferred to rough it for the night and use lots of wet wipes instead.